Is there a minimum requirement when planning your toilet space? Discover what you need to think about...

 The seat height measures from the ground to the top of the toilet seat.
 The standard seat height varies from 40 cm to 45 cm.
 Any seat lower than this can make one’s experience uncomfortable and even cause constipation over time since the body is not at an optimal position.
 On the other hand, any seat higher than this is also uncomfortable and is bad for the user’s back and restricts blood flow in the legs.

 These measurements are just a general guide.
-Ultimately, you’ll want to physically go down to a store to try the different toilet seats out.
+Ultimately, you’ll want to physically try out different toilets (for example, any existing toilets in your home or in your friends' homes).
 If you’re going to be using the toilet for a while, do invest in one that is comfortable for you.

 Water tank size

-The water tank is stored in the compartment behind the toilet seat.
+The water tank (also known as a cistern) is stored in the compartment behind the toilet seat.
 Its width should be roughly the same or slightly longer than the toilet seat width.
 That’s about 40 cm to 45 cm.
 The length of the water tank is approximately 25 cm.

 If your bathroom is bigger, allow a larger gap between the toilet and the adjacent element for greater comfort.
 You can install other toilet accessories such as a toilet paper holder.